-Chiggers are super small and hard to spot, so you may not realize that you have an infestation until after you or your pet have already been bitten.
+Chiggers are super small and hard to spot with the naked eye, so you may not realize that you have an infestation until after you or your pet have already been bitten.

 Chiggers thrive in wet, warm conditions.
-Bites will usually be concentrated around the belly, groin and inside of the ears in your pets.
-Wrinkly pets like Shar Peis are especially attractive to chiggers.
+Chigger bites will usually be concentrated around the belly, groin and inside of the ears in your pets.
+Wrinkly pets like Shar Peis are especially attractive to the red bugs.

 In humans they like to bite behind the knees, in armpits and inside of our elbows.
-They lay their eggs in soil and around grass and other vegetation, so the most common time that pets will get infestations is spring and summer when they love to roll around in the wet, dewy grass.
+The tiny pests lay their eggs in soil and around tall grassy areas and other vegetation, so the most common time that pets will get infestations is spring and summer when they love to roll around in the wet, dewy grass.

 Treating Chigger Infestations

 Some people will tell you that chiggers will burrow in to the skin and you should cover the bites with nail polish or Elmer’s glue in order to suffocate them.
 Luckily, this is not true!

 Chiggers do not burrow into skin.
 Instead they inject a digestive enzyme when they bite, which causes the itch to last long after they have moved on.
 Glue and nail polish will only make the itching worse – Treat chiggers bites the same way that you would flea bites, poison ivy, or any other itchy, rash-like skin issue.